Health Data Privacy Notice

 - audit logging, incident response, and lawful compliance activities.

-Hollis Health does not use PHI handled on behalf of a Covered Entity for unrelated advertising or data sale.
+Hollis Health does not use health information handled in these workflows for unrelated advertising or data sale.

 4. Your Rights

 4.1 Rights Through the Covered Entity.
-If your request concerns PHI maintained by Hollis Health on behalf of an independently licensed physician, laboratory, or other Covered Entity, your HIPAA rights are generally exercised through that Covered Entity.
+If your request concerns PHI maintained by an independently licensed physician, laboratory, or other Covered Entity, your HIPAA rights are generally exercised through that Covered Entity.

 4.2 Requests We May Route or Coordinate.
 For convenience, you may send an access, amendment, accounting, restriction, or confidential communications request to Hollis Health.
 We may forward, route, or coordinate the request with the appropriate Covered Entity rather than responding independently where the law or applicable agreement requires that workflow.